 As photography developed, many photographs also became symbols in themselves.

-Dorothea Lange’s Migrant Mother became a symbol of the great depression of the 1930s.
+Dorothea Lange’s Migrant Mother symbolized the great depression of the 1930s.

-Alfred Eisenstaedt’s photograph of an American sailor kissing a woman in Times Square became an iconic symbol of the celebration at the end of World War II.
+American sailor kissing a woman.
+And it represented the V-day celebration at the end of World War II.

-And the photograph of a lone Chinese protester stepping in front of People’s Liberation Army tanks in Tiananmen Square in in 1989 became a symbol of defiance in the face of oppression.
+Chinese protester in Tiananmen Square is famous.
+The person stepping in front of the People’s Liberation Army tank became a symbol.
+It depicted defiance in the face of oppression.

-Tami Bahat’s Dramatis Personae blends Renaissance-inspired symbolism and aesthetics with contemporary photographic technology.
+Tami Bahat’s Dramatis Personae blends Renaissance-inspired symbolism and aesthetics with contemporary photographic tech.

 Red